jaygala25/Voting-App-using-K8s/README.md

 Welcome to the Demo Voting Application, a distributed application deployed on Kubernetes that allows users to cast votes and view real-time results.
 This application demonstrates the power of container orchestration, microservices architecture, and scalable deployment using Kubernetes.
 It consists of multiple components, including a voting interface, a result interface, a worker, a Redis database for temporary storage, and a PostgreSQL database for persistent storage.

-This README provides an overview of the application, its architecture, deployment instructions, and guidelines for running and contributing to the project.

 ---

 ## Table of Contents